fluentsharp/FluentSharp/README.md

 There is also the https://github.com/o2platform/Book_WebAutomation which contains the first pass at creating an book about the O2 Platform and WatiN APIs

-# Being involved and Fixing Issues

-If you want to help (or learn C#) please take a look at the issues currently opened and see if you can provide a fix for them:

-* [FluentSharp issues](https://github.com/o2platform/FluentSharp_Fork.WatiN/issues) - Issues for the main FluentSharp Projects: CoreLib, REPL,NUnit, etc...
-* [FluentSharp_Fork.WatiN](https://github.com/o2platform/FluentSharp_Fork.WatiN/issues) - Issues for the WatiN Extension Methods (Browser/IE automation)
-* [O2.Platform.Scripts](https://github.com/o2platform/O2.Platform.Scripts/issues) - Issues for the O2 Platform Scripts